-The state of research is very important to a dissertation.
+The state of research is very important in a dissertation.
 You can only find the research gap if you already know what you want to know.
 Without this gap, you will not receive a doctorate.
 But how do I find out what we already know?
 With a proven scheme.

 What is the state of research, anyway?